What is a UCC Filing?

 To maintain the first position on a lien, a lender must file a continuation before the UCC filing’s expiration.
 Therefore, it is important to track UCC filing end dates and begin the continuation process well in advance.

-Because of the importance of filing UCC reports every five years, banks often impose special quality control measures on data entry, checking to ensure that both the original filing and subsequent refiling action dates are logged correctly.
-Similarly, banks have various tickler systems in place to trigger steps for refiling.
+Because of the importance of filing UCC reports every five years, institutions often impose special quality control measures on data entry, checking to ensure that both the original filing and subsequent refiling action dates are logged correctly.
+Similarly, banks and credit unions have various tickler systems in place to trigger steps for refiling.
 Some financial institutions use their core systems, while others might opt for a spreadsheet or database.
 Smart lenders have a system like AccuAccount in place to automatically highlight impending expirations at 90, 120, or even 180 days out from the expiration date, allowing ample time to complete continuations.

 UCC Filing Resources

-For more information about collateral tracking and loan management, be sure to check out our extensive resource library with free spreadsheets, whitepapers, and ebooks.
+For more information about collateral tracking and loan management, be sure to check out our extensive resource library with free spreadsheets, whitepapers, and eBooks.

 Read more definitions by visiting our banking glossary.